Use case · Healthcare assistant

 Patient context across visits, with the audit trail

 Pre-existing conditions, medication mentions, follow-up notes.
-On-prem or EU-hosted.
+EU-hosted.
 Every read and write logged with a lawful-basis tag.

 The pain